World Masters Hockey (WMH)

 The development of the setting up of the WMH has accelerated following a number of positive meetings between officials of the IMHA and WGMA.

 The WMH was incorporated on 24th October 2018 as a company limited by guarantee.
-The WMH has 4 registered Board members with equal representation of both the IMHA and the WGMA.
+The WMH has 7 registered Board members with representation of both the IMHA and the WGMA.

-The Interim Executive Board has agreed to hold the first WMH General Assembly at the re-vamped Wagner Stadion in Amstelveen, near Amsterdam on 2nd August 2019.
-The Dutch Hockey Federation (KNHB) has kindly allowed us to use their modern facilities to ensure that world wide inter-communications are possible for delegates to voice their opinions and exercise their democratic rights in the election of officials to the Executive Board of the unified organisation.
+The the first WMH General Assembly is to be held at the re-vamped Wagener Stadion in Amstelveen, near Amsterdam on 2nd August 2019.
+We thank the Dutch Hockey Federation (KNHB) for allowing us to use this modern facility to help us celebrate the birth of the unified organisation.
+Members will be able to voice their opinions and delegates will be able to vote on the Interim Board’s plans for the WMH and the 2020 WMH Congress.
 There is sufficient seating for the number of delegates who are likely to attend the GA in person.

 The 2018 IMHA Congress overwhelmingly supported the set up timescales for the WMH and the dissolution of the IMHA when the WMH becomes operationally viable.
 The balance of IMHA funds at that time will be transferred into the WMH accounts.